Translational Molecular Pathology

 Professor & Chair

-The Department of Translational Molecular Pathology, under the direction of Ignacio I. Wistuba, M.D., Professor and Chair, is initiating a thematic change that will expand translational research.
+The Translational Molecular Pathology department, under the direction of Ignacio I. Wistuba, M.D., Professor and Chair, is initiating a thematic change that will expand translational research.
 As MD Anderson moves toward molecular characterization of the cancers of all our patients, allowing their optimal assignments to promising new targeted therapies and potential identification of biomarkers of response and resistance, the department’s mission includes thematic translational research and preclinical molecular pathology research.

 The mission of Translational Molecular Pathology is focused on three goals: